top of page

 Avocado Cheesecake - chilled

 It took many tries for me to get this recipe just right.
-At the time, the only avocado cheesecake recipes I could only find were all baked.
+At the time, the only avocado cheesecake recipes I could find were all baked.
 I wanted chilled avocado cheesecake, to retain the nature of the fruit and enhance it into a sweet sumptuous divine dessert, hence I created this recipe.
 You should be pleasantly surprised by the response you receive when you serve this up.
 I recommend small servings, in which case this recipe makes about ten serves.

 Crust: